NCAS-CMS/cfdm/docs/source/tutorial.rst

 		:featureType = "timeSeries" ;
    }

-Reading and inspecting this file shows data presented in two-dimensional form, whilst the underlying array is still in the one-dimension ragged representation described in the file:
+Reading and inspecting this file shows the data presented in two-dimensional uncompressed form, whilst the underlying array is still in the one-dimension ragged representation described in the
+file:

 .. code:: python